aws/aws-sdk-php/docs/quick-start.rst

 One of the high-level abstractions provided by the SDK is the concept of "waiters".
 Waiters help make it easier to work with eventually consistent systems by providing an easy way to wait on a resource to enter into a particular state by polling the resource.
-You can see the available waiters of a client by looking in the Waiter/ directory of a client namespace.
-For example, ``src/Aws/S3/Waiter/`` contains a BucketsExists.php, BucketNotExists.php, and ObjectExists.php file.
-You can then use the ``waitUntil()`` method of a client and pass in the waiter's name (the filename without the ".php").
+You can find a list of the iterators supported by a client by viewing the docblock of a client.
+Any ``@method`` tag that starts with "waitUntil" will utilize a waiter.

 .. code-block:: php

-    $client->waitUntil('BucketExists', 'mybucket');
+    $client->waitUntil('BucketExists', array('Bucket' => 'mybucket'));

-The above method invocation will instantiate the ``Aws\S3\Waiter\BucketExists`` class and call its ``wait()`` method.
-The waiter will then poll the bucket until it exists.
+The above method invocation will instantiate a waiter and poll the bucket until it exists.
 If the waiter has to poll the bucket too many times, it will throw an ``Aws\Common\Exception\RuntimeException`` exception.

-You can tune the number of polling attempts issued by a waiter or the number of seconds to delay between each poll by passing an optional third argument containing an array of parameters.
+You can tune the number of polling attempts issued by a waiter or the number of seconds to delay between each poll by passing optional values prefixed with "waiter.":

 .. code-block:: php

-    $client->waitUntil('BucketExists', 'mybucket', array(
+    $client->waitUntil('BucketExists', array(
+        'Bucket ' => 'mybucket',
-        'interval'     => 10.5,
+        'waiter.interval'     => 10.5,
-        'max_attempts' => 3
+        'waiter.max_attempts' => 3
     ));

 Iterators